Gapur/firebase-push-notifications/README.md

 ## Firebase Setup

-If you don’t already have an account at Firebase yet, you should create one.
-After successfully creating an account, you will be redirected to Firebase Console where you can create a project by clicking the Create a project button and filling in the required fields.
+If you don’t already have an account at [Firebase](https://firebase.google.com) yet, you should create one.
+After successfully creating an account, you will be redirected to [Firebase Console](https://console.firebase.google.com) where you can create a project by clicking the Create a project button and filling in the required fields.

 If you have created a project before, you will have a list of project cards.
-In this case, you need to click Add project to create a new one.
+In this case, you need to click `Add project` to create a new one.

 <p align="center">
   <img width="620px"src="https://raw.githubusercontent.com/Gapur/firebase-push-notifications/main/src/assets/example2.png">
 </p>

-After clicking Add project, we need to give the project an appropriate name.
+After clicking `Add project`, we need to give the project an appropriate name.

 <p align="center">
   <img width="620px"src="https://raw.githubusercontent.com/Gapur/firebase-push-notifications/main/src/assets/example3.png">